vamshikrishna2233/SQL---Consumer-Goods-Analysis/README.md

 1. **SQL Queries:** Contains the SQL queries used to extract and analyze data from the AtliQ Hardwares dataset.
 [SQL_QUERIES.pdf](https://github.com/vamshikrishna2233/SQL---Consumer-Goods-Analysis/blob/main/SQL%20QUERIES.pdf)
 2. **PPT:**  [SQL PROJECT.pptx](https://github.com/vamshikrishna2233/SQL---Consumer-Goods-Analysis/blob/main/SQL%20PROJECT.pptx)

+## 🔗 Links

+### About Codebasics Data Analytics Bootcamp

+This project is part of the Data Analytics Bootcamp curriculum at Codebasics.
+The bootcamp equips participants with essential skills and techniques in data analytics, covering various domains and real-world applications.